‘Teen Wolf’ Nude Leak Continues: Ryan Kelley’s Photos Surface On Social Media

 The Teen Wolf nude leak continues.
 Earlier this week, Tyler Posey and Christian Cody had their privacy compromised when nude photos and videos surfaced online.
 Now, Ryan Kelley is the latest victim in this ongoing leak.

-According to celebrity blogger Perez Hilton, another member of the Teen Wolf has been targeted and this news has been upsetting to fans.
+According to celebrity blogger Perez Hilton, another member of the Teen Wolf cast has been targeted, and this news has been upsetting to fans.
 The alleged photos in question could belong to actor Ryan Kelley.
 Some of the photos show Kelley shirtless and wearing nothing but a pair of gray briefs.
 In other photos, Kelley is seen stripping down and showing his genitals to the camera.

 Oh M Gee..he touched me!
 I'm never taking a shower!!!